LLNL/benchpark/docs/running-a-benchmark.rst

 ``git clone git@github.com:LLNL/benchpark.git $benchpark``

-2. Add the required system-, application- and experiment-specific config files for the benchmark to ``$benchpark`` as desribed `above <docs/navigating-benchpark.rst>`_
+2. Add the required system-, application- and experiment-specific config files for the benchmark to ``$benchpark`` as described `above <docs/navigating-benchpark.rst>`_

 3. Create an experiment directory at some location ``$workspace``